LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

     from the reference "Clock Queue" completions,
     the scheduled send timestamps should not be specified with non-zero MSB.

-- The NIC Egress flow on representor port is not supported.
+- The NIC egress flow rules on representor port are not supported.

 - Match on GRE header supports the following fields: